i99dash docs

 Authentication

-Device-code OAuth login, where the API key lives, and how to provision CI / headless machines.
+Sign in to publish with an SSH key, where the token lives, and how to provision CI / headless machines.

-You need an API key to publish a mini-app.
-You do not need one to develop locally — the dev-server has no network dependency on the i99dash backend.
+You need to sign in to publish a mini-app.
+You do not need to for local development — the dev-server has no network dependency on the i99dash backend.

 PlatformStore